araujosnathan/api-node/README.md

 Here we have our server that we will up!<br>
 This file has all routes and verbs that API will use.<br>

-# FILE: create_db.js

-In this source is created a db with one serie.

 API ROUTES AND VERBS<br>

 POST   - router.route('/series')           => To add a serie <br>